adtrak-core/boilerplate/wp-content/themes/adtrak-child/README.md

 ## Name your theme
 Don't forget to rename your theme;
-- The folder name (from adtrak-web-design-child to something-else)
+- The folder name (from adtrak-child to something-else)
 - The style.css
 - Create a new screenshot.png with the client logo